-It can be hard work having a fussy eater in the house and getting them to eat vegetables can be the hardest part.
-These are very often the foods that most children struggle with because of their bitterness, mouth feel, taste or visual appeal.
+Put your hand up if you struggle to get your kids to eat a variety of vegetables.
+(Yes I do).
+It can be hard work having fussy eaters and getting them to eat vegetables can be the hardest part.
+These are very often the foods that most children struggle with because of their bitterness, mouth feel, taste or appearance.

 What is a fussy eater?

 A fussy eater is unwilling to try new foods.
 They often have strong food preferences for a particular colour or texture of food and their diet is very limited in the number and variety of foods (1).
 They can also display what is called ‘neophobia’ which is fear of new (1).

-If you’re not sure if your child is a fussy eater and wonder if there is something more extreme you might like to check out my resource.
+If you’re not sure if your child is a fussy eater or wonder if there is something more extreme going on then you might like to check out my free must have checklist:

 Why are vegetables so hard to like?

 Its a hard transition for babies to make from having only sweetened breastmilk or formula to starting on solid foods.
 Babies are born with mature sweet taste buds so milk is very satisfying for them.

 It is well known that we have evolved with a gene that makes toxins in plants taste bitter and this is a way of protecting us from anything poisonous.
 Therefore being more reluctant to eat these bitter foods.